mort1skoda/w3s.tut/w3s.tut.git.txt.md

 git config --global user.email "mort1skoda@gmail.com"
 </pre>

+### NOTE:

-Note: Use global to set the username and e-mail for every repository on your computer.
+    Use global to set the username and e-mail for every repository on your computer.
     If you want to set the username/e-mail for just the current repo, you can remove global